godotengine/godot-docs/classes/class_audioeffectpanner.rst

 Brief Description
 -----------------

-Adds a Panner audio effect to an Audio bus.
+Adds a panner audio effect to an Audio bus.
 Pans sound left or right.

 Properties
 ----------